- Normal precautions

 After business hours, Irish Citizens seeking emergency consular assistance should contact the main Embassy number, 01085316200, and leave a message with your name, contact number and details of the emergency on the Duty Officer voice mailbox.
 This mailbox will be monitored regularly.

-Alternatively, you may contact the Duty Officer at the Department of Foreign Affairs and Trade in Dublin at +353-1-408-2000.
+Alternatively, you may contact the Duty Officer at the Department of Foreign Affairs in Dublin at +353-1-408-2000.

 Embassy of Ireland